da-nial/Microprocessor-Lab/README.md

 # Microprocessor and Assembly Lab

-This repository, contains my solutions to the assignments of the Microprocessor and Assembly Laboratory course.
+This repository contains my solutions to the assignments of the Microprocessor and Assembly Laboratory course.
 The instructions for the assignments are in the `docs/instructions.pdf` file.
 For each assignment solution, there is sometimes a `report.pdf` or `prepatory_report.pdf` that covers the background knowledge needed for that assignment in Persian.